Cover Photo: © John D. and Catherine T. MacArthur Foundation – used with permission.

 How do you discover an exoplanet?

-– There are different techniques that can be used.
+– There are different techniques that can be used to find exoplanets.
 One is called the radial velocity method and it measures the star’s motion along the line of sight to incredibly precise speeds.
 If there is a planet orbiting the star, it will cause a gravitational influence making the star move around a tiny bit.
 We can then measure that motion.
 These slight movements affect the star’s light spectrum with a Doppler shift, so that a star that is moving towards us appears slightly shifted toward blue light and a star that is moving away will be shifted toward red light.

 – Then there is the transit method with which we detect a drop in the light from a star.
 Such a drop could be caused by an orbiting planet passing by.
 The light drop is less than 1% so the detectors have to be incredibly sensitive and the telescope has to be able to point very precisely without shaking.
 TESS (Transiting Exoplanet Survey Satellite) is looking at hundreds of thousands of stars at the same time.
 We use computers to identify the center of each star and then to count up how much light there is per star in each frame.
 Then the computers will look for small drops in brightness.